Cyber-Chic/poetry-through-play/README.md

 ---

 ### 🛡️ TECHNICAL PROVENANCE
+**Creative Architecture:** Curated by **The Archivist** in collaboration with **Google Gemini**.
+**Concept Origin:** The "MooreSignal" unit is a digital manifestation based on the Archivist’s performance identity within the *Idol Party 2* engine.

-Visual assets rendered via the **Idol Party 2** engine.
-Character styling, poetic synchronization, and performance by **The Archivist**.
-This is an artistic inquiry into virtual identity, not a claim of software development.
+All poetic works, ASCII recalibrations, and archival logs are the original intellectual property of the Archivist.
+This project is a minimalist inquiry into virtual identity, not a claim of software development.

+This repository represents an artistic inquiry into virtual identity and digital-to-physical synchronization.
+All poetic works, ASCII recalibrations, and performance logs are the intellectual property of the Archivist.
+This is a creative deployment, not a claim of software development.

 ---